sqmasep/wealthy-presence/README.md

 - [x] Add a way to use functions for each field in a preset
 - [ ] Improve README for the different fields (title, description) with images so the user can configure it more easily
 - [ ] Apparently discord-rpc is deprecated? i've seen stuff about discord game-sdk, i need to check that out
+- [ ] Make it a library so it can be used in other projects